How to build a pond

 Sketch out an aerial plan of the garden and try the pond in a few different places.
 Identify where North and South are, as South facing ponds will receive more sun - good for water lilies - but bad for nuisance algae like Blanketweed.
 And overhanging trees can foul the water with their leaves, fruits and berries.

 If you want Koi carp and other large pond fish like Ghost koi and Golden Orfe, the pond ideally needs to be three feet deep or deeper at its deepest point, and at least six times the length and four times the width of an adult fish.
 So with most koi averaging two feet long, that’s a pond of twelve by eight by three feet deep minimum, if you’re to look after them properly long term.
-They’ll need adequately large filtration too.
+They’ll need adequately large filtration and other oversized pond supplies like food, an Ultra Violet Clarifier, and an airpump.

-Pebble beach areas are growing in popularity and are great for wildlife as everything can crawl out of the shallow end if it wants or needs to.
+Pebble beach areas are growing in popularity and are great for wildlife as amphibians like frogs, toads, newts and other wildlife can crawl out of the shallow end if it wants or needs to.
 Start by digging a hole about a metre across to a spade’s depth.
 You can pile the soil up at one side of the pond if you need to and build a rockery or stumpery.
 Then graduate one side of the hole into a gentle slope that gets you back from the centre of the hole to turf level.
 That’ll be the beach.